Omarovic911s/ML_Project_Final/README.md

 Check pip availability: You also need to make sure you have pip available.
 You can check this by running python3 -m pip --version in your terminal.

 Install a package: To install the latest version of a module and its dependencies from the Python Package Index.

+###  Type of problem
+We are going to try to predict the average rating of each book, we are in the context of a supervised problem.

+###  Linear Regression Model
+For this case I'm ready to build the Linear Regression Model because Linear regression models are easier to adjust than models that are nonlinearly related to their parameters, and the statistical properties of the resulting estimators are easier to determine.